 The course aims to:

-- build on the skills/languages acquired in levels 1 and 2
+- build on the skills/languages acquired in level 2 lower

 - extend your range of spoken vocabulary and written characters